 The final deadtime is a combination of all three.
 In order to evaluate the DAQ deadtime, a full-scale simulation was developed as follows: The analog signals for preshower, shower, scintillator and gas cherenkov as recorded by ADCs from low-current runs are fed into the simulation as inputs.
 The simulation takes into account all electronics and delay cables of the DAQ and calculate digital outputs from discriminators, all AND and OR modules.
-For the preshower and shower SUM8 outputs, FADC data were used to determine the time constant (width) for group 3 on the left HRS and group 4 on the right HRS (???).
+For the preshower and shower SUM8 outputs, FADC data were used to determine the signal width.